bentoml/BentoML/docs/source/integrations/triton.rst

          :caption: `build_bento.py`

 Notice that we are using ``nvcr.io/nvidia/tritonserver:22.12-py3`` as our base image.
 This can be substituted with any other custom base image that has ``tritonserver`` binary available.
-See Triton's documentation [#triton_build]_ to learn more about building/composing custom Triton image.
+See Triton's documentation `here <https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/customization_guide/build.html>`_ to learn more about building/composing custom Triton image.

 .. epigraph::
     :bdg-primary:`Important:` The provided Triton image from NVIDIA includes Python 3.8.
 Therefore, if you are developing your Bento